Red Bull Racing RB18: European and Canadian rounds

-Red Bull opted for a low downforce setup at the French Grand Prix, opposing Ferrari's choice of a high downforce setup.
+Red Bull utilized a low downforce setup at the French Grand Prix, in contrast to Ferrari’s high downforce configuration.
 This enabled Red Bull to have a significant edge on the straights, but this also cost them time going into each corner.
 As such, Leclerc took pole by a comfortable 3 tenths (albeit with the help of a tow from his teammate), while Verstappen and Pérez qualified 2nd and 3rd on the grid.
 As the lights went out, Perez was immediately beaten off the line by Lewis Hamilton, with Verstappen unable to find a way past Leclerc in the opening stint.
 Pérez began to drop back from Hamilton as the first stint progressed.
 On lap 15, Verstappen pitted for the hard tyres to attempt an undercut on Leclerc.
-However, on lap 17, Leclerc lost the rear of his Ferrari and crashed into the barriers at turn 11, bringing out the safety car.
+However, on lap 17, Leclerc’s car spun and crashed into the barriers at turn 11, leading to a safety car period.
 This promoted Verstappen and Pérez to 1st and 3rd respectively.
 At the restart, Verstappen easily pulled away from the rest of the field and coasted to victory, but Pérez seemed to struggle with race pace, getting overtaken by Sainz and pressured by George Russell.
 Pérez moved back to 3rd after Sainz pitted for fresh softs, but he lost the podium after getting outfoxed on a VSC restart by Russell.
 Verstappen won the race by over 10 seconds from Hamilton, with Pérez fourth, unable to re-pass Russell for 3rd.

 At the Belgian GP, Verstappen took engine penalties and started 14th.
 During the race he had a flying first lap, jumping all the way to 8th on his soft compound tyres, while Leclerc (who had also taken engine penalties and started 15th) was up to 10th by the end of lap 1.
 Following a safety car, the race restarted on lap 5, and Verstappen jumped to seventh at the expense of Alex Albon and took sixth from Daniel Ricciardo at the final chicane.
-Verstappen was far and away the fastest on track, prying places off Vettel on lap 6 at the final chicane, then Alonso with DRS on lap 7.
+Verstappen demonstrated strong pace, overtaking Vettel at the final chicane on lap 6, then Alonso with DRS on lap 7.
 Sainz meanwhile held a two-second lead over Pérez.
 On lap 12, Sainz pitted for fresh rubber, and on the same lap, Verstappen passed Pérez for the lead of the race.
 Pérez pitted on lap 14 for medium tyres, while Verstappen pitted one lap later for the same tyres.
 Verstappen emerged from the pits around 4 seconds behind Sainz and quickly reeled him in to take the lead on lap 18.
 Pérez later passed Sainz for 2nd place on lap 21.
 With a margin of victory of 17.841s, Verstappen led a resounding Red Bull one-two while Sainz held on for third.